brown-bird/Cookbook/Testing/goos_notes.md

 >Never write new functionality without a failing test

 **Acceptance Test** - Exercises the functionality you want to build.
 Should be a *failing* test to begind with.
 When possible an acceptance test should exercise the system end-to-end without directly calling its internal code.

+---

+#### Tell, Don't Ask

+This is about followint the *Law of Demeter*.
+Objects should make decisions based only on the information they hold internally or that which came with the trigerring message.
+They should avoid navigating to other objects to make things happen.
+Followed consistently, this style produces more flexible *(modular)* code becuase it's easy to swap objects that play the same role.

+As well has hiding information *(implementation details)*, if forces explicit descriptions *(names)* for the interactions between objects rather than leaving them implicit in the chain of getters. **We should ask the question we really want answered, instead of asking for the information to help us figure out the answer ourselves.**

+---